AninditaBasu/writing-technically/docs/source/courses-dita-authoring-infotype.md

 DITA architecture has something called topic types, which you can think of as blocks that:

 -  Are built in a specific way, based on a standard model
--  Answer one - and only one - type of question
+-  Answer one &mdash; and only one &mdash; type of question

 DITA has several topic types; this course focusses on the following three topic types: concept, task, and reference.